kdalanon/LLM-AutoHotkey-Assistant/README.md

 ![image](https://github.com/user-attachments/assets/2aabef64-9695-410e-8f33-0058163ebad3)

-3. Paste your [OpenRouter.ai API key](https://openrouter.ai/settings/keys) inside the quotes.
-Save the file afterwards, then press the `backtick` hotkey again and select `Options` ➡ `Reload script`
+3. Enter your [OpenRouter.ai API key](https://openrouter.ai/settings/keys) within the quotation marks.
+Then, press `CTRL + S` to save the file automatically and reload the application.

+> [!NOTE]
+> To ensure the API key is automatically applied and the application reloads, use the keyboard shortcut `CTRL + S` to save.
+Saving via `File` ➡ `Save` will not trigger the automatic reload.

 ![image](https://github.com/user-attachments/assets/13b2a4e8-afcb-4929-9055-5850a0ad7566)